Psychosynthesis/PulsarSync/README.md

 # PulsarSync

-Although Microsoft has buried Atom (which, as we all know, is quite typical for this nasty company - to buy competitors projects and shut them down), the community still continues to use Atom.
-There are even attempts to revive him (Pulsar), so it's time to bring new syncing-package for them.
+Although Microsoft has buried Atom (which, as we all know, is quite typical for this nasty company - to buy competitors projects and shut them down), the community still continues to develop the project under a different name - Pulsar.
+So it's time to bring new ftp|sftp syncing-package for them.

 One of the most useful additions for Pulsar was `remote-sync`, which for some reason was not updated and did not fix bugs.
 I fixed his mistakes in order to continue using this add-on, because. it is quite convenient.
 At the same time I rewrote everything into normal JS